mmaz/mambo_notes/docs/index.md

 ## Viewing the front camera  with GStreamer

-After you have installed gstreamer and connected to your drone's wifi access point, you should be able to use the following command which opens a new window on your laptop to view the drone's camera feed:
+After you have installed gstreamer and connected to your drone's wifi access point, you should be able to use the following command (tested in Linux) which opens a new window on your laptop to view the drone's camera feed:

 ```bash
 gst-launch-1.0 rtspsrc location=rtsp://192.168.99.1/media/stream2 latency=10 ! decodebin ! autovideosink